MCP Guide

 A guide for connecting the Transcend Model Context Protocol (MCP) servers to local AI clients (Cursor, Claude Desktop, etc.)

-You can install one unified server with all 71 tools, or individual domain servers for narrower scopes (Consent only, Assessments only, etc.).
+You can install one unified server with all 81 tools, or individual domain servers for narrower scopes (Consent only, Assessments only, etc.).
+Installation steps can be found at each package's Readme.

 PackageToolsDomain